 The last invasion took place in 1093, by which time William II had succeeded William I on the English throne.
 Malcolm III was killed in battle against the English at Alnwick, Northumberland, on 13 November 1093, aged 62.
 His eldest son by Margaret, Prince Edward of Scotland, died alongside him.
 Margaret was told of the deaths by her second son, Edmund.
 She died on 16 November 1093.

 St Margaret was canonised in 1251 by Pope Innocent IV.
 The Roman Catholic church used to mark the feast of Saint Margaret of Scotland on 10 June, but the date was changed to 16 November following reforms in 1972.
 Edinburgh's Queen Margaret University College, founded in 1875, is named after her.
+St Margaret's Cave in Dunfermline recalls her apparent habit of praying there and has long been a place of pilgrimage.
 Possibly as enduring a memorial has been the demise over the centuries of Gaelic language and culture across most of Scotland: perhaps why she is generally referred to in that language as Maighread nam Mallachd or "accursed Margaret".